Attachment Style Test in Relationships (ECR-R) with Chart

-The ECR-R Attachment Style Test: a scientifically validated instrument developed by Fraley, Waller, and Brennan.
+The ECR-R Attachment Style Test with chart: a scientifically validated instrument developed by Fraley, Waller, and Brennan.
 36 questions measure two core dimensions: anxiety (fear of rejection) and avoidance (discomfort with closeness).

 Your level of attachment anxiety in romantic relationships